Hive Intelligence vs Codex

 - Federated MCP across 9 providers including Codex — agents get token data PLUS DeFi yield, security, wallet, and prediction-market context in one call

-- Token security via GoPlus (honeypot, rugpull, contract risk) — not in Codex
+- Token security via GoPlus (honeypot, rugpull, contract risk) outside Codex scope

-- EVM + Solana wallet/portfolio analytics via Moralis + Alchemy + Helius — not in Codex
+- EVM + Solana wallet/portfolio analytics via Moralis + Alchemy + Helius outside Codex scope

 - Demo tier with full API access (Codex Free is capped at 10K req/mo, 5 RPS, 1 key)